ardorlab/MIDAS/README.md

 * mofMain.py: Python file that is the main body of MOF.
 In this file the interface between the input file and the optimization is performed by selecting the specified options and initializing all the necessary components.

-* simulate.py: Python file that handles SIMULATE calculations evaluation and data extraction.
+* ncsu_core.py: Python file that handles NCSU core simulator calculations evaluation and data extraction.

 * simulateAnnealing.py: Python file that stores all classes and functions for performing Simulate Annealing optimization.